Brand your donate pages

 - Your brand colour as a hex code (for example

 #0f766e).
-Donors see it on your donate form's buttons and on the Pay button in their emailed receipt. - A URL for your public website and a URL for your privacy policy.
+Donors see it on your donate form's buttons and on the Pay button in their emailed receipt. - A URL for your public website and a URL for your privacy policy, each starting with

 Steps